mrtruongvu/hugo-static-app/content/_index.md

 👋

 {{< typeit
-speed = 25 >}}
+speed = 13 >}} Hello you, welcome to my blog!
+I am Truong, a passionate traveller and nature enthusiast.
+This blog offers curated hikes and other travel tips to help you take your trip to the next level!
-Hello you!

 I am currently updating content on my new website.

-Come back soon!
+Check back soon!

 {{< /typeit >}}